-Students must be enrolled in at least one course in each of the two terms of the trimester to be considered an active student, unless on an approved leave of absence.
+Students must be enrolled in at least one course in each of the semesters to be considered an active student, unless on an approved leave of absence.
 To maintain sufficient rate of progress, students must complete eight courses per calendar year unless otherwise approved by the CAO.
 If a student wishes to continue their education after an inactive status, they will need to re-enroll, including signing a new enrollment agreement.